jrodal98/blog-source/content/posts/how-to-deploy-rocket-rust-web-app-on-vps.md

 }
 ```

+Then, run this command to create a symbolic link:

+`ln -s /etc/nginx/sites-available/YOUR_DOMAIN /etc/nginx/sites-enabled/`

 Check your syntax with `nginx -t`.

-Make sure to delete the default nginx file with `rm /etc/nginx/sites-available/default`.
+Make sure to delete the default nginx file with `rm /etc/nginx/sites-available/default && rm /etc/nginx/sites-available/default`.

 Reload nginx with `systemctl reload nginx`.
 Navigate to your domain on your browser with `http://YOUR_DOMAIN_NAME`.
 Verify that it's working.